Real Estate, Property Development, Planning Authorities

 The level of detail provided by VU.CITY models means that the application requires hefty hardware, equivalent to a professional workstation or high-end gaming laptop equipped with a GPU accelerator.
 This causes issues for some potential customers, who may not have such high-end systems, and restricts the ability to scale out to a larger number of users.

-“We actually built the VU.CITY product in a gaming engine called Unity 3D and it requires a really powerful computer, which has been a bit of an issue for us,” said Anthony Jenkins, Head of Tech at VU.CITY
+“We actually built the VU.CITY product in a gaming engine called Unity 3D and it requires a really powerful computer, which has been a bit of an issue for us,” said Anthony Jenkins, Chief Product Officer at VU.CITY

 Keen to meet the needs of all their customers, especially those of smaller companies that may not have access to high-end hardware, VU.CITY sought a way of making its 3D interactive digital models more widely accessible.

 London-based, VU.CITY was already piloting a cloud-hosted delivery system when the UK was placed into lockdown because of the COVID-19 pandemic, which provided an opportunity to open up the pilot to its entire user base in order to allow their work to continue while employees had to remain at home.

 The solution uses Nutanix Xi Frame to host the application and interactive digital models on Google Cloud Platform, with user access provided via a browser.
 Xi frame is a Desktop as a Service (DaaS) tool architected specifically for cloud deployment, which is why it makes use of a browser for access, instead of requiring the end user to install a dedicated viewer to access remote applications.
 This latter is a key part in delivering seamless access to VU.CITY customers.